-Veterans of all military branches and occupational specialties have advanced training in both hard skills and soft skills, making them ideal candidates for a cybersecurity career.
+U.S. veterans and reservists of all military branches and occupational specialties receive mentoring in both hard skills and soft skills, making them ideal candidates for a cybersecurity career.

-However, this is also good news for the majority of veterans on a personal level.
-55% of people transitioning to civilian life want to do something totally different than they did while active duty, according to LinkedIn’s recent Veteran Opportunity Report.
+However, this is also good news for the majority of veterans and military families on a personal level.
+An estimated 55% of people transitioning to civilian life want to do something totally different than they did while active duty, according to LinkedIn’s recent Veteran Opportunity Report.

 Want to help fill the gap?
 Attend a FREE Intro to Cybersecurity to get started!